March 19 to April 7, 2023

 Temperatures generally range from around 70°F at night to 110°F during the day.
 Although most days will be hot, it can be cool and breezy in the early morning.
 Although it is the dry season, rain is possible.

 Most days consist of early mornings, game drives on uneven roads, and full days in nature that require good energy levels.
 Most walking is optional and around lodge grounds between game drives.
 Transportation between locations range between four and nine hours.
 Please contact us if you have any health concerns that may make this trip challenging.

 Unless listed as included, airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

 Flights you (or a travel agent) book: Arrive in Delhi, India (DEL) on March 21.
+If you are arriving from our Nepal trip, see the Flights section in its itinerary for arrival information.
 Depart from Delhi, India (DEL) on April 6.

 All lodges have air conditioning.

 On game drives in the parks, you travel in open, six-passenger 4×4 jeeps that provide 360° viewing and excellent photography opportunities; we’ll have three participants in each vehicle sharing with one of our resident guides, a park ranger, and a park driver.
 In Keoladeo Ghana National Park you’ll have the opportunity to travel in a rickshaw.
 Between parks and cities travel by private bus, train, plane, or 4×4 vehicles (during our bumpy ride from Khajuraho to Bandhavgarh).